 Takeaway

-When leadership is passionate able the company’s organizational competencies, it will make its way down to all levels of employees.
+When leadership is passionate about the company’s organizational competencies, it will make its way down to all levels of employees.
 That’s why it’s crucial to have managers buy into the organizational competencies your company has chosen to focus on.
 Their excitement will become contagious.